4 Great Questions to Ask Your College Interviewer

 Regardless, these types of questions aren’t necessary to an impressive or informative interview.
 If you don’t have much in common with your interviewer, that’s completely fine.
 You should feel free to ask your interviewer about anything.
 In the majority of cases, your interviewer is an alum of the school that you wish to attend, and as such, most of their insights can be useful to you even if they are not familiar with the specific program you’re interested in joining.

 Bearing in mind that asking these types of questions is a great strategy to use in your college interview, in the end, the best advice we can give you is to avoid over-thinking this.
 Go into your interview calmly and with confidence, and ask questions whose answers you truly want to know.
-Ultimately, though the college admissions process is competitive, it is just as much about finding a school that works for you.
+Ultimately, though the college admissions process is competitive, interviews are a two way street: they’re just as much about finding a school that works for you as they are about proving that you’ll thrive at the school.